 Recall this great period of "Beantown" baseball glory, with this 1904-1919 Boston Americans/Red Sox and Braves scorecard program lot of (7).
 Aged for a hundred years or more, these antique gameday souvenirs show considerable wear but remain respectable representatives of baseball's "Dead Ball" era.
 Pumping up the historic value of these ancient publications are lineup listings of HOF greats Wagner, Young, Maranville, Speaker, Evers, J. Collins and other notable stars of the period.

-1913 Boston Braves vs St. Louis Cardinals at South End Grounds, with Maranville and Miller Huggins listed, presents GD-VG details wth deference to small bits of surface loss and album tabs at the corners on the back cover, also clean and bright
+1913 Boston Braves vs St. Louis Cardinals at South End Grounds, with Maranville and Miller Huggins listed; presents GD-VG details with deference to small bits of surface loss and album tabs at the corners on the back cover, also clean and bright

-1914 Boston Braves vs Brooklyn Robins at Fenway Park, from "with Maranville, Johnny Evers and Casey Stengel listed, from 1914 "Miravle Braves" World Series championship season, presents FR-GD details with deference to small bits of surface loss on the front cover
+1914 Boston Braves vs Brooklyn Robins at Fenway Park, "with Maranville, Johnny Evers and Casey Stengel listed; from 1914 "Miracle Braves" World Series championship season; presents FR-GD details with deference to small bits of surface loss on the front cover

 1919 Boston Braves vs Chicago Cubs at Braves Field, with Maranville and Jim Thorpe listed; presents GD-VG details with deference to tape repair on the spine